 If the proposed agreement does not meet all the requirements of this section, it must be modified to meet University requirements.

-International Programs sends proposed agreements to OGRD, Business and Finance, or the Attorney General's Office when proposed agreements require the review and approval of those offices.
+International Programs sends proposed agreements to OGRD, Finance and Administration, or the Attorney General's Office when proposed agreements require the review and approval of those offices.

 Each agreement with an organization must include standard information presented in an approved format before an agreement can be finalized.